 - Single-use kits for spinal taps (lumbar punctures)

-To help ensure the safety of the blood supply, people with a risk of exposure to CJD or vCJD aren't eligible to donate blood.
+To help ensure the safety of the blood supply, people with a risk of exposure to CJD or vCJD aren't eligible to donate blood in the United States.
 This includes people who:

 - Have a biological relative who has been diagnosed with CJD